learningwala/w/m/content/blog/panchkosh.md

 +++
 author = "Mihir Pathak"
-title = "Educator's guide to Panchkosha / Indian Knowledge System" date = "2025-03-03"
+title = "Resources for Panchkosha development / Indian Knowledge System" date = "2025-03-03"
-description = "documents about panchkosha development and Indian Knowledge System" tags = ["Blog"]
+description = "documents about panchkosha development and Indian Knowledge System" tags = ["Blog", "learning resources"]
 +++

 I am writing this post to share documents, research papers and list of resource person on panchkosha and IKS.
 I will keep updating this post as I find new stuff.